Yeonghun1675/L2M3/README.md

 - table_property_inclusion
 - table_xml2md

-You can fine-tune model in [OpenAI Finetune page](https://platform.openai.com/finetune).
+You can fine-tune models on the [OpenAI Finetune page](https://platform.openai.com/finetune) (Recommanded).

-Or, you can finetune model using [finetune/finetune.py](finetune/finetune.py)
+Alternatively, you can fine-tune the model using the provided script:
 ```bash
 $ python finetune/finetune.py --model model_name --file jsonl_file --api-key your_api_key
 ```